 2. Klaviyo is built for Shopify

-Klaviyo is a Shopify-first marketing automation tool and integrating the two literally takes only a few minutes.
+Klaviyo and Shopify work very well together, as Klaviyo is a Shopift-first marketing automation tool and integrating the two literally takes only a few minutes.
 Dozens of email flows can be triggered by Shopify events, so even while you sleep, your emails go out to the right segments.

 In comparison, Mailchimp stopped having direct integration with Shopify a few years ago (you need a third-party tool to connect the two).
 Other email tools may integrate with Shopify but lack integrations with the other tools you may be using.